10 10 2024

 The outcomes of the project will include new digital archive materials, an exhibition and a publication.
 SAND is based in Shrewsbury and take a targeted approach to increasing LGBT+ inclusion, challenging discrimination, promoting accessibility and equality of opportunity for LGBT+ people ageing in Shropshire, Telford and Wrekin.
 They work with the LGBT+ community and service providers to develop inclusive practice in general, while focussing on the particular experiences and needs of LGBT+ people.
 SAND is a community organisation whose goal is to improve the experiences and increase the expectations of LGBT+ people as they age.
 They believe that if they can identify and address the barriers that impact on LGBT+ wellbeing in later life, bring about change in organisations’ working practice, tap into influential policy making channels – then they can fundamentally influence the way in which LGBT+ people and those who care for them experience – and expect to experience – ageing.

-This project is a partnership with SAND and is generously supported by the National Lottery Heritage Fund.
+This project is a partnership with LGBTSAND and is generously supported by the National Lottery Heritage Fund and National Lottery players.

 GRAIN Projects (UK) and Tasweerghar (Pakistan) announce the four artists who will be taking part in the New Narratives in Photography project as part of the British Council Pakistan Arts Residency Grants Programme 2023-2024.